telerik/fiddler-everywhere-docs/traffic/configure-ios.md

     >important The echo service address is accessible only when the [system capturing]({%slug capture-traffic-get-started%}#system-capturing) is turned on.

-1. Click the Fiddler root certificate link to download it.
+1. Follow the Fiddler root certificate link to download the Fiddler certificate.

 1. On your iOS device, open **General** and install the certificate through **Profile Downloaded**.
 Note that this option will appear only after the certificate is downloaded.